Differences Between 401k and Roth IRA

 What is a 401k?

-401(k) is a financial retirement plan which is sponsored by employers which enable their employees to make contributions towards their retirement fund.
-The employers may choose to make a matching contribution on behalf of their employees.
-The employer may choose to add profit sharing feature as well to the plan.
-One thing to note in 401(k) plan is that the earnings accrue on a tax-deferred basis.
+401(k) is a financial retirement plan which is sponsored by employers that enable their employees to make contributions towards their retirement fund.
+Employers may choose to make a matching contribution on behalf of their employees.
+The employer may choose to add a profit-sharing feature as well to the plan.
+One thing to note in the 401(k) plan is that the earnings accrue on a tax-deferred basis.

 What is Roth IRA?

 IRA refers to an Individual Retirement Account.
 Roth IRA is a special type of retirement account that can be funded by the people with their post-tax income.
 There is a very lucrative type of retirement savings plan as all the future withdrawals are tax-free.
 Unlike the traditional IRA, there is no up-front deduction of tax to the contributions made to Roth IRA.

 - Both 401k and Roth IRA aim at enabling the investor to amass a corpus sufficient enough to meet the long-term financial commitments, which become difficult because as people grow old, their capacity to earn comes to a standstill and many aspects like health come into play.
 Though both the retirement instruments have similar goals, they differ in nuances that affect the way the corpus is achieved, and distributions are made to the investors.
 Both of them mainly differ in tax treatment, contributions, investment options, distributions, etc. The contribution to both the plans or accounts is rated from earned incomeEarned IncomeEarned income is any amount earned by an individual, such as a salary, wages, or employee compensation.
 It can also be an individual's income through their own business. and not from investment or rental income.